sclorg/s2i-php-container/7.1/README.md

   * Default: 256 (this is automatically tuned by setting Cgroup limits for the container using this formula:
     `TOTAL_MEMORY / 15MB`.
 The 15MB is average size of a single httpd process.

+    * **COMPOSER_INSTALLER**
+      * Overrides the default URL for downloading Composer from https://getcomposer.org/installer.
+Useful in disconnected environments.

   You can use a custom composer repository mirror URL to download packages instead of the default 'packagist.org':

     * **COMPOSER_MIRROR**
       * Adds a custom composer repository mirror URL to composer configuration.
 Note: This only affects packages listed in composer.json.

 Source repository layout
 ------------------------